DestinyRoseMurphy/DestinyRoseMurphy.github.io/_posts/2024-02-20-Shakespeare.md

 				</ul>
 			<li>Richard III</li>
 				<ul>
-  				<li>July 15, 2022 - NYC Shakespeare in the Park (a very fun reversal of expectations about disability, but the lambast by Richard's mother was done in ASL without an interpreter, and I think it really took away from what the production was trying to accomplish)</li>
+  				<li>July 15, 2022 - NYC Shakespeare in the Park (a cool reversal of expectations about disability, but the lambast by Richard's mother was done in ASL without an interpreter, and I think it really took away from what the production was trying to accomplish)</li>
 				</ul>
 			<li>King John</li>
 			<li>Richard II</li>